'It took some extreme circumstances to get her the intense therapy she needed' | Knoxville mom and daughter share struggles to find mental health help

 And then came the COVID-19 pandemic.

 "I was sad a lot, frustrated that I was when I was mad.
-My moods were very all over the place," Emmert said.
+My moods were very all over the place," Emert said.

 "I think people with mental health issues they need to be around other people.
 They need to get out and not be stuck in a tiny box all day long," Turner said.

-The fight to get Emmert the help she needed began.
+The fight to get Emert the help she needed began.
 Experts who specialize in talk therapy were hard to find.

 A report from the Mental Health Association of East Tennessee found more than half of the people in Knox County who need help don't have access to help and less than 10% of therapists in private practice are accepting new patients.